 How long does it take to complete the program?

-The time required to complete this PhD program varies, depending on the student's background, prior experience, and previous academic work.
-The minimum is 3 years and the maximum is 8 years; most students will require 4-5 years to complete the program.
+The time required to complete this program varies, depending on the student's background, prior experience, and previous academic work.
+The minimum is three years and the maximum is eight years.
+Most students will require 4-5 years to complete the program.

 International students often have questions unique to their situation!

-This page will help answer many of these questions - please contact us if we can help answer any other questions you may have related to being an international student in Kansas City.
+This page will help answer many of these questions.
+Please contact the program if we can help answer any other questions you may have related to being an international student in Kansas City.

 What are the English language requirements for graduate study?

-In order to be considered for admission to our graduate programs, students who are not native English speakers must take the TOEFL or IELTS exams and meet the scoring criteria for each subsection of the test.
-This requirement is waived for non-native English speakers who have earned at least a bachelor's degree from an institution in the US.
+In order to be considered for admission to KU graduate programs, students who are not native English speakers must take the TOEFL or IELTS exams and meet the scoring criteria for each subsection of the test.
+This requirement is waived for non-native English speakers who have earned at least a bachelor's degree from an institution in the U.S.